evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 ## Performance

-The Tesla Cybertruck Cyberbeast delivers a jaw-dropping maximum power of 630 KW (857 hp/845 bhp) and a massive total torque of 930 Nm (686 ft-lb).
+The Tesla Cybertruck Cyberbeast delivers a jaw-dropping maximum power of 630 KW (857 hp/845 bhp) and a massive total torque of 930 Nm (686 lb-ft).
 This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 2.7 seconds, showcasing its astonishing acceleration.
 Additionally, it achieves a top speed of 209 km/h (130 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 123 kWh and a net usable capacity of 122,5 kWh, providing an 0,5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 123 kWh and a net usable capacity of 122,5 kWh, providing an 0,5 kWh buffer (0.4%) for battery protection.

 The [EPA range](../../../../guides/understandingrange/epa/) is 320 miles (515 km).
 The consumption is 2.6mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.